FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/Running_CFT_for_the_first_time_Windows/Management_utilities_win.md

 **Standard use**

 *cft start* is normally used without parameters.
-It checks the {{< TransferCFT/componentshortname  >}} environment to ensure that Transfer CFT starts up correctly.
-It then runs {{< TransferCFT/componentshortname  >}}, waits for the processes to start up and displays an information message with the process identifier (PID) of the CFTMAIN process.
+It checks the Transfer CFT{{< TransferCFT/componentshortname  >}} environment to ensure that Transfer CFT starts up correctly.
+It then runs Transfer CFT{{< TransferCFT/componentshortname  >}}, waits for the processes to start up and displays an information message with the process identifier (PID) of the CFTMAIN process.